Taliban seizes Kunduz, first major Afghan city to fall in vacuum left by US troop withdrawal - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Hannah Ritchie, Clarissa Ward, Brent Swails and Laura Smith-Spark contributed to this report.
+CNN’s Aaron Pellish, Hannah Ritchie, Clarissa Ward, Brent Swails and Laura Smith-Spark contributed to this report.

 Comments